wavemaker/docs/website/blog/2022-08-23-Support-for-mutual-tls-in-rest-apis.md

 ## Why is Mutual TLS used?

 Typically, TLS protocol only proves the server's identity to the client, but the server cannot authenticate the client.
-MTLS (Mutual Transport Layer Security) provides an additional layer of security in which the server should authenticate the client and prevent unauthorized access.
+MTLS provides an additional layer of security in which the server should authenticate the client and prevent unauthorized access.

 ## Configure Mutual TLS in a Webserver